theSharque/it-crowd/README.md

 ### Currently available modules:
 * Project (git) module - allow to download source code from remote GIT
-* Java Junior dev - create an optimized version for each method bigger than 5 rows
+* Java Junior dev - create an optimized version for each method bigger than 5 lines
+* Python Junior dev - create an optimized version for each function bigger than 5 lines
-* Add internal chat (actually just a log on the screen)
+* Internal chat (actually just a log on the screen)
-* Support for Python
 * Generate new branch and create a commit with message
 * Push branch to review
 * Create single-installation dockerfile

+### Future plan:
 * Create docker-compose module file

-### Future plan:
 * Support for JavaScript / TypeScript
 * Add QA junior unit-test writer